thacherT1D/webdevstuff/Design/User_Interface_Design.desc.md

 ![Interface](https://images.duckduckgo.com/iu/?u=http%3A%2F%2Fwww.sentios.co.uk%2Fnews%2Fwp-content%2Fuploads%2F2012%2F03%2Finteractive-user-interface.jpg&f=1)

 **User interface design** is the implementation of these interfaces with a focus on user experience.
 The end goal of user interface design is to make the user's interactions as efficient as possible.
-UI Design combines concepts from various fields such as visual design, interaction design, and information architecture to focus on what any given user might need to do.
+UI design combines concepts from various fields such as visual design, interaction design, and information architecture.

 ![Responsive User Interface Design](http://www.webfuel.com/blog/responsive-design-1.png)